WHISTLEBLOWER PRIVACY NOTICE

 • Report made by (name, e-mail and telephone number);

-There is no log made in the Whistleblower System as to the IP address or machine ID of the computer on which the concern is reported.
+The IP address or machine ID of the computer on which the concern is reported is not logged in the Whistleblower System.

 How we process your personal data

-Your personal data will be accessed by specially appointed employees at Ramboll and third party IT service providers engaged by Ramboll including specially appointed employees in Ramboll entities globally on a need to know basis only.
+Your personal data will be accessed by specially appointed employees at Ramboll and third-party IT service providers engaged by Ramboll including specially appointed employees in Ramboll entities globally on a strict need-to-know basis.

 Ramboll will generally not disclose the personal data to third parties, however, we will transfer your personal data to our IT service providers, and/or Ramboll entities that are established outside of the EU/EEA.
-When third party services providers and/or Ramboll entities process your personal data outside of the EU/EEA, such transfer of personal data will either be subject to the EU-U.S. Privacy Shield or the European Commission’s standard contractual clauses.
+When third party services providers and/or Ramboll entities process your personal data outside of the EU/EEA, such transfer of personal data will either be subject to Ramboll’s BCR, the EU-U.S. Data Privacy Framework or the European Commission’s Standard Contractual Clauses.

 Ramboll will also transfer your personal data to our external attorney or auditor in connection with the processing of the concern, including reporting the concern to relevant authorities.

-Ramboll will keep your personal data for as long as is needed to fulfil our purposes of investigating compliance concerns and documenting our compliance with applicable laws, unless Ramboll is required under applicable law to keep your personal data for a longer period.
+Ramboll will keep your personal data for as long as necessary to fulfil our purposes of investigating compliance concerns and documenting our compliance with applicable laws, unless Ramboll is required under applicable law to keep your personal data for a longer period.

 Different retention periods apply if legal proceedings or disciplinary measures are initiated.